Community and charity roles

 1. You must disclose via the Our Code Compliance system before taking on a community or charity role with legal duties or formal responsibilities such as a charity trustee, member of a charity’s investment committee, or a school governor.

-2. If you make or advise on financial decisions as part of that role, then the ‘personal financial transactions’ policy pre-approval requirements will apply as though the transactions were your own.
+2. If you make or advise on financial decisions as part of that role, then the Personal Financial Transactions policy pre-approval requirements will apply as though the transactions were your own.

-4. If your role changes, you must promptly update your declarations in the Our Code Compliance system and/or submit a new declaration as required.
+6. If your role changes, you must promptly update your declarations in the Our Code Compliance system and/or submit a new declaration as required.

-5. If the nature of the charity/organisation and its activities changes, you must notify the Secretary/Conflicts team and your line manager.
+7. If the nature of the charity/organisation and its activities changes, you must notify the Secretary/Conflicts team and your line manager.

 For all managers

-6. You must ensure that you and members of your team understand the requirements of this policy.
+1. You must ensure that you and members of your team understand the requirements of this policy.

-7. You must promptly review any community or charity role disclosures via the Our Code Compliance system.
-Contact the Secretary or the Conflicts team if you have any questions about a community or charity role disclosure you have received.
+2. You must promptly review any community or charity role disclosures via the Our Code Compliance system.

 What support is available to help you comply with this policy?